-- 9. The Plaintiff is the United States of America, acting on behalf of (a) the Department of Health and Human Services ("HHS") and the Centers for Medicare & Medicaid Services ("CMS"), which administers the Medicare program, and (b) the Department of Defense, including its component, the Tricare Management Activity, which administers the TRICARE Program. - 10.
-Relator Glenda Martin is a registered nurse and a former staff development coordinator of Life Care Center of Morristown, d/b/a The Heritage Center, in Morristown, Tennessee.
+ANSWER: Life Care admits that venue is proper in this District.
+Life Care denies that the events or omissions giving rise to the alleged claims occurred in this District or elsewhere.
+10 9.
+The Plaintiff is the United States of America, acting on behalf of (a) the Department of Health and Human Services ("HHS") and the Centers for Medicare & Medicaid Services ("CMS"), which administers the Medicare program, and (b) the Department of Defense, including its component, the Tricare Management Activity, which administers the TRICARE Program.
+ANSWER: Life Care, upon information and belief, admits the allegations of Paragraph 9.
+10. Relator Glenda Martin is a registered nurse and a former staff development coordinator of Life Care Center of Morristown, d/b/a The Heritage Center, in Morristown, Tennessee.
 The Heritage Center is owned and operated by defendant Life Care.
-Martin commenced a qui tam action against defendant Life Care on October 16, 2008. - 11.
-Relator Tammie Taylor is a former occupational therapist of Life Care Center at Inverrary, in Lauderhill, Florida.
+Martin commenced a qui tam action against defendant Life Care on October 16, 2008.
+ANSWER: Life Care, upon information and belief, admits the allegations of Paragraph 10 but denies that Relator Martin is entitled to any relief or recovery in this action.
+11. Relator Tammie Taylor is a former occupational therapist of Life Care Center at Inverrary, in Lauderhill, Florida.
 Taylor commenced a qui tam action against defendant Life Care on June 25, 2008, in the Southern District of Florida.
 That action was transferred to this Court on February 23, 2012.

-- 12. Defendant Life Care is headquartered in Cleveland, Tennessee.
+ANSWER: Life Care, upon information and belief, admits the allegations of Paragraph 11 but denies that Relator Taylor is entitled to any relief or recovery in this action.
+12. Defendant Life Care is headquartered in Cleveland, Tennessee.
 Life Care is a for-profit corporation that manages and/or owns over 200 skilled nursing facilities across the country, including over 20 facilities in Tennessee.
-Medicare paid Life Care and its facilities over \$4.2 billion from January 2006 through December 2011 for inpatient services at its nursing facilities. - 13.
-Defendant Forrest Preston is the founder, sole shareholder, and Chairman of the Board of Life Care Centers of America.
+Medicare paid Life Care and its facilities over \$4.2 billion from January 2006 through December 2011 for inpatient services at its nursing facilities.
+ANSWER: Life Care admits the allegations of Paragraph 12.